Report: Trump golf club under new criminal probe over taxes - WHIZ News

 NEW YORK (AP) — Donald Trump’s company is under criminal investigation by a district attorney in a New York City suburb into whether it misled officials to cut taxes for a golf course there, according to The New York Times.

-The district attorney’s office subpoenaed records from both the Trump National Golf Club in Westchester and the town that handles its taxes, Ossining, said the Times, citing “people with knowledge of the matter.”
+The district attorney’s office subpoenaed records from both the Trump National Golf Club in Westchester and the town of Ossining that handles the club’s taxes, said the Times, citing “people with knowledge of the matter.”
 The newspaper didn’t say why those people had requested anonymity.

 The probe adds to several legal challenges facing the former president and his company.
 In July, the Manhattan district attorney indicted the company and its longtime financial chief with allegedly failing to pay taxes on employee perks, like cars and apartments.
 Both the company and the finance chief, Allen Weisselberg, have pleaded not guilty.

 The Trump Organization has been fighting the town of Ossining for lower tax assessments for its Westchester golf course for years.
-The company said the golf club’s value for tax purposes was about $1.4 million while the town put the value at $15 million.
+The company once valued the golf club for tax purposes at about $1.4 million, later increasing its estimate to $6.5 million, while the town for years valued it at more than $15 million.

 In June, a New York judge ruled on a compromise that would cut the assessment to $9.5 million for 2021.
 The compromise also cut assessments going back several years by about 30%, triggering refunds to the company of about $875,000 for overcharges on its back taxes.